 - DUOLINGO English Test-DET (Minimum score of 105)

-- Exempt if you’re from a country where English is the First and Official Language.
+- Exempt if you’re from a country, other than the US, where English is the First and Official Language.
 Please submit the SAT, ACT or final results from one of the following: IGCSE/GCSE, AS/A-Level and International Baccalaureate (IB) exam).
-If you only have predicted scores from any of these examination systems, please complete the test waiver form.
+If you only have predicted scores from any of these examination systems, please complete the Test of English Proficiency Waiver Request form.

 - PTE-Academic with a minimum score of 54